What is a Shipping Manifest?

 • Humidity

-• Permitted temperature variance
+• Permitted temperature range

 Transporting merchandise that needs to stay at a specific temperature can also be costly, so a Reefer Manifest should be carefully reviewed.
-Freight charges for using reefer containers are higher.
 Depending on whether materials need to be frozen or just chilled affects how the container itself is packed.
-Correct manifest listing means when you import ice cream you get ice cream – not a warm smoothie.

 What is the Difference Between an Air Cargo Manifest and a Shipping Manifest?